M-o-a-T/moat/doc/spec_firmware.rst

   The server sends an otherwise-empty message.

-  The client shall respond with the 32-bit checksum plus a firmware-defined version number or string (bytes, length variable but nonzero).
+  The client shall respond with the 32-bit checksum plus a firmware-defined version number or string (length-1 byte plus byte sequence).
-  If there is no current firmware or it could not be verified the CRC must be all-1.
+  If there is no current firmware or it could not be verified the CRC must be all-1; in this case the version is missing.

 * 1
   Bootloader version
-  Return the boot loader magic and CRC (two 32-bit integers).
+  Return the boot loader interface magic number and CRC (two 32-bit integers).

 * 2, 3
   reserved